United States Sixth Fleet: History

-On the afternoon of 8 June 1967, while in international waters off the northern coast of the Sinai Peninsula, technical research ship USS Liberty was attacked and damaged by the Israel Defense Forces; 34 American sailors were killed and 174 wounded by the Israeli attack.
+On the afternoon of 8 June 1967, while in international waters off the northern coast of the Sinai Peninsula, the electronic intelligence gathering ship was attacked and damaged by the Israel Defence Force; 34 U.S. sailors were killed and 174 wounded by the Israeli attack.
 Though Liberty was severely damaged, with a 39-by-24-foot (11.9 m × 7.3 m) hole amidships and a twisted keel, her crew kept her afloat, and she was able to leave the area under her own power.
 After the attack, she was escorted to Valletta, Malta, by units of the Sixth Fleet and was given temporary repairs.
 After the repairs were completed, Liberty returned to the United States on 27 July 1967.
 She was decommissioned and stricken from the Naval Vessel Register on 28 June 1968.
 She was laid up in the Atlantic Reserve Fleet of Norfolk until December 1970, when she was transferred to the Maritime Administration for disposal.
 In 1973, she was sold for scrapping to the Boston Metals Company of Baltimore, Maryland.

 In 1999, changes to CINCUSNAVEUR's area of responsibility were announced, after amendments to the Unified Command Plan.
 The United States Atlantic Command areas that had included the waters off Europe and the west coast of Africa were to be transferred to European Command.
 U.S. European Command already had responsibility for all U.S. land and air military planning in Europe and most of Africa.
 The change gave EUCOM, and NAVEUR, the responsibility for maritime planning in the same general area of operations.
 The changes were made effective on October 1, 2000.
 The Atlantic Command areas that presently include the waters off Europe and the west coast of Africa were also transferred to European Command.
 This change also extended Sixth Fleet's responsibilities to the mid-Atlantic.

 The Sixth Fleet provided military, logistical and humanitarian assistance to support NATO operations in Kosovo from the beginning of Operation Allied Force.
 It also participated in Operation Shining Hope and Operation Joint Guardian.
 In March 2011, it was involved in operations in Libya pursuant to United Nations Security Council Resolution 1973.